Abdirizak-Mohamed/git-branching-recap-workshop/recipes.md

 ## Pouya Nasraei

 ## Saliha Popal. now I learnt how to create a branch and make changes.
+I found it a bit challenging with git.

 ## Rihanna Poursoltani